GoogleCloudPlatform/compute-cassandra-python/README.md

 created and automatically configured as soon as they finished booting.
 This could be accomplished by,

- * Modify the `tools/node_configure_tmpl` script to be executed as a Metadata startup-script.
+ * Updating the `tools/node_configure_tmpl` script to be executed as a Metadata startup-script.
  * As nodes are created/destroyed, use the
    [Metadata service](https://developers.google.com/compute/docs/metadata) to
    store SEED IP addresses and a newly computed PropertyFileSnitch file